skynobleu/CS2103A/README.md

-# CS2103A

 # Hi all and welcome to the CS2103 TUT2 Repository
-# I Recommend that all of you create your own branch aside from master
+# I recommend that all of you create your own branch aside from master
-# Using your name
+# and create a separate folder using your name in the branch
+# to prevent any conflicts with unintended merges and pulls etc.